 The end of the year is fast approaching, especially for those who are deciding whether to go solar in 2020.
 As we look forward to wrapping up a long and unexpected year, there are several key items to pay attention to in terms of solar incentives available in North Carolina.

-This is why we’ve reached out to Randy Lucas, a CPA specializing in energy and tax issues in North Carolina, to clarify common points of confusion around the Residential Federal Investment Tax Credit for solar (now 26%, soon to be 22% in 2021, and then down to ZERO% for residential systems in 2022).
+This is why we’ve reached out to Randy Lucas, a CPA specializing in energy and tax issues in North Carolina, to clarify common points of confusion around the Residential Federal Investment Tax Credit for solar (now 26%, stepping down to 22% in 2023).
 If you’re solar curious or are working with another solar contractor promising the 26% tax credit on a residential solar system, we advise you to continue reading Randy’s guest post below!

 The Year 2020 is like no other.
 I am going to take a guess that this year is not what you sketched out at the start of the year.
 As we look to survive the challenges of 2020 by adapting and pivoting, to ultimately thrive and move forward in 2021 and beyond, I wanted to share and highlight for homeowners that now is a great time to either (A.) consider investing in your property by adding solar to power your home, or (B.) if you already own a solar system, the remaining days in 2020 are a great opportunity to assess whether the system can be expanded or enhanced to navigate the ‘new normal’ on the road to truly thriving.